bawjensen/LolDataAggregator/README.md

 # LolDataAggregator
-Data system for the BuildsAndSkills website
+Data collection system for the BuildsAndSkills website